-It should be rather straightforward.
+It should be rather straight forward.

 Eating better = living healthier.
 Greater overall health = reduced nation-wide health care costs and less taxpayer burden.
 Again, this seems like a clear connection to make.
 The unfortunate truth is that clarity has never been a strength of bureaucratic organizations, and the political pessimist in me says our governments are no different.

-I was taken down this road by some of the recent legislation, both proposed and enacted in states like New York, that call for special taxes on food that has been deemed responsible for our society’s collectively poor health status.
+I was taken down this road by some of the recent legislation, both proposed and in enacted in states like New York, that call for special taxes on food that has been deemed responsible for our society’s collectively poor health status.
 The latest one to catch my eye was based on a study that postulated how adding a special tax on soda and pizza could produce a collective five-pound weight loss per person.

 Good idea, because if we look at other health issues based on poor consumption choices, such as alcohol and tobacco for example, less frequent use obviously starts with the higher taxes on cigarettes and spirits.
-Sorry, but in my humble opinion, those who choose to abuse their bodies with an influx of poor eating decisions would not be hindered by higher costs for Mountain Dew and Pizza Hut.
+Sorry, but in my humble opinion those who choose to abuse their bodies with an influx of poor eating decisions will not be hindered by higher costs for Mountain Dew and Pizza Hut.

 - Flex-spending accounts for fresh fruits and vegetables.

 - Income tax deductions for health club memberships and exercise equipment.

 - Insurance company subsidies that can be passed along to their customers based on the use of both of these programs.

 The problem is that these approaches would mask the true intentions of the proposed tax, which is nothing more than a revenue stream that will extract funds in a manner difficult for any political opponent to combat.
 If there was really a focus on improving overall health care, the onus would come back to individual programs, not broad-strokes that will fail to impact those for whom they are primarily intended.